-Tax Aspects of the Affordable Care Act – 2017 Law – QAS Self-Study
+Tax Aspects of the Affordable Care Act – 2017 Law – Self-Study – Videos

 This course explores how the Affordable Care Act (ACA) impacts preparation of individual income tax returns.
 It covers application of provisions of the ACA to individual tax returns, describes the mechanics of how to prepare a variety of new tax forms.